Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/8-Cryptography_In_Context/Cryptography_In_Context_slides.md

 What _is_ a secret in cryptography?

-Data that nobody else knows, that you can use.
+Data that nobody else knows.

 ---